 Understanding large deformations, contact and nonlinear materials

-This workshop provides an introduction to the world of nonlinearities and the understanding of convergence behavior.
+This course provides you an introduction to the world of nonlinearities and enables you to understand convergence behavior.

 Today, nonlinear calculations are an integral part of the development process.
-Special materials, complex manufacturing processes and optimal resource utilization require the consideration of nonlinear effects in simulation.
-Do you already have experience with linear FEM?
-Then ...
+Special materials, complex manufacturing processes, and optimal resource utilization all make it necessary for nonlinear effects to be taken into account for the purposes of simulation.
+Do you already ...